 Engineers create some of the greatest inventions and technologies, from air conditioning systems to space shuttles.
 However, in order to be successful in this field, you should have certain qualities.
-If you’re still not sure, these 10 signs will help you decide whether engineering degree is right for you.
+If you’re still not sure, these 10 signs will help you decide whether an engineering degree is right for you.

 Engineers should exhibit ingenuity.
-In past, present and future, engineering is synonymous with ingenuity – this skill is required for adapting, planning and combining.
+In past, present, and future, engineering is synonymous with ingenuity – this skill is required for adapting, planning and combining.
 As an engineer, you should be able to identify problems and find innovative solutions using practical ingenuity and science.
 This is a mainstay of engineering.

 As technologies get more complex and the world becomes more dependent on innovations and technology, our society will face different challenges.
 For example, everything related to the environment, climate change, and the intersections between people and technology.
 Therefore, you should decide whether you are ready to think of practical solutions.
 Engineers and their decisions are near the critical stage, and their ingenuity is more important than ever.

 Creativity is a vital quality of engineering because it boosts innovation and invention, and given the many challenges ahead, new technologies and the complexity of them, creativity is getting more and more important.

 Today, engineers have to get interdisciplinary knowledge and communicate with different specialists in different industries.
 Thinking outside the box is vital to solve problems and offer effective solutions.